twinstar6980/Twinning.Documentation/english/usage.md

 The user needs to start `Shell` in the terminal with command line arguments in the following format:

-`<core> <script> <argument>...`
+`<kernel> <script> <argument>...`

-- `<core>`
+- `<kernel>`

-	The first argument is the path to the core file.
+	The first argument is the path to the kernel file.

 - `<script>`

-	The second argument is the script file path passed to the core processing logic.
+	The second argument is the script file path passed to the kernel processing logic.
 It can also be marked with `$` as the first character, indicating that the rest of the string is used as a JS script.

 - `<argument>...`

-	The remaining arguments are passed as arguments to the core processing logic.
+	The remaining arguments are passed as arguments to the kernel processing logic.

 The main function returns 0 if no errors occur during execution, otherwise 1.